chatcharoen/dbsec-workshop/Lab_Guides/OKV/200/README.md

 - Login to EM as SYSMAN / Oracle123
 - Navigate to the database cdb - container database
-- Login to cdb as SYS or C##KEYMASTER
+- Login to cdb as SYS
 - Click the Security Tab then click Transparent Data Encryption
 - Under **Keystore and Master Keys** click **More** and choose **Migrate**
 - Click **OKV Integration Setup**